Early Learning's Lasting Gifts: How Preschool Impacts Adult Life thumbnail

 Materials and Resources

 The availability of diverse, high-quality materials supports children's learning and creativity.
-This may include:
+It may include:

 • Book and literacy materials that promote language development

-• Manipulatives to develop mathematical concepts and fine motor skill
+• Manipulatives for mathematical concepts and fine motor skills

 • Art supplies for creative expression